Machne Israel

-Machne Israel is the social service organization of the Chabad-Lubavitch movement.
+Machne Israel (Hebrew: מחנה ישראל) is the social service organization of the Chabad-Lubavitch movement.
+Its parent organization is Agudas Chasidei Chabad, the central Chabad organization.

 Founding

-Machne Israel was founded by the Lubavitch leader Rabbi Yosef Yitzchok Schneersohn in May 1941, he remained at the head of the organisation until his death in 1950 and appointed his son in-law Rabbi Menachem Mendel Schneersohn as the executive director.
+Machne Israel was founded by the 6th Chabad Rebbe, Yosef Yitzchok Schneersohn in May 1941, he remained at the head of the organization until his death in 1950 and appointed his son in-law Rabbi Menachem Mendel Schneersohn as the chairman of the executive committee.
 Rabbi Yehuda Krinsky serves as chairman.
 The Machne Israel Development Fund was later founded in 1984 in order to help fund and expand Chabad institutions.

 Mission

-The organisation attempts to encourage Torah observance, performance of Mitzvot and bring people back to Teshuva.
-Additionally, the organisation's stated goal was to spread the previous Lubavitcher Rebbe's message of "The quicker to Teshuva, the quicker the redemption (Moshiach) will arrive".
+The organization's stated mission is to encourage Torah observance, performance of Mitzvot and bring people back to Teshuva.
+Additionally, the organization's stated goal is to spread the previous Lubavitcher Rebbe's message of "The quicker to Teshuva, the quicker the redemption (Moshiach) will arrive".

-Community projects
+Religious initiatives

-Mahane Israel has initiated a number of community projects, including:
+Machne Israel has initiated a number of religious initiatives among members of the community.